Table of Contents

 The best nitric oxide foods are the most abundant in dietary nitrates.
 These are nutrients that are found in a range of foods and supplements.
 Your body uses them in the production of nitric oxide.

-Plant nitrates should not be confused with animal or sodium nitrates found in processed meats, such as bacon and hot dogs.
+Plant nitrates should not be confused with animal or sodium nitrates which are a form found in processed meats, such as bacon and hot dogs.
 Sodium nitrates are converted by the body into nitrosamines, which may be harmful and have been linked to bowel cancer.

 Nitric Oxide Health Benefits